 This is for companies and organizations who want to improve their communication with educators.
-There are many catchphrases and buzzwords that land differently on the ears of educators, and this can have long-term consequences for those whose success depends on building real relationships with teachers.
+There are many catchphrases and buzzwords that sound different to the ears of educators.
+This can have long-term consequences for those whose success depends on building real relationships with teachers.

 This presentation, adapted from the TED-style talk of the same name, addresses the common stories we tell about teachers – in movies, in politics, in the media, and even in teacher training – and how those images affect real-life teachers.